AriachAmine/PersonalizedContentRecommendation/README.md

 This project demonstrates how to build a personalized content recommendation system using content-based filtering techniques.
 The system analyzes article keywords using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to create a profile for each user based on their reading history.
 It then recommends new articles that are semantically similar to the ones they've previously interacted with.

-The project includes data generation, model training, and a RESTful API endpoint to serve recommendations in real-time.
+The project includes data generation (with optional LLM integration), model training, and a RESTful API endpoint to serve recommendations in real-time.

 ## Features

 - **Synthetic Data Generation**: Creates realistic article and user interaction datasets
+  - **Gemini API Integration**: Generate more realistic article titles and keywords using Google's Gemini LLM
 - **Content-Based Filtering**: Recommends articles based on content similarity using TF-IDF
 - **User Profiling**: Builds user profiles based on past article interactions
 - **REST API Endpoint**: Serves personalized recommendations via a simple Flask API